 I often use black glassine liners… you can see those below.
 They are really nice… but if you’re looking to jazz the cupcakes up more use the red liners.

-If you ever bake cupcakes in plain liner then decide you wish you had used more decorative liners, just put the baked cupcakes with liner into the decorative liners and they’ll look great!
+If you ever bake cupcakes in plain liner then decide you wish you had used more decorative liners, just put the baked cupcakes with a liner into the decorative liners and they’ll look great!
 Doubled-up liners can make a really cute look, give it a try.

 What ingredient adds “heat” to these hot chocolate cupcakes?